 Also please bear in mind that a dog you see, or a particular breed you may have set your heart on, may not actually be the most suitable dog for you or your circumstances.

 Please note that if you are not the owner of your property we require a letter of authority for you to keep pets from your Landlord.
-This will be required at point of application.
+This will be required at the point of application.

-Please note that all adoptions are subject to a home check carried out by SDR to ensure the potential home is suitable for the dog to be adopted, more information on the home check procedure can be obtained by contacting the kennels.
+Please note that all adoptions are subject to a home check carried out by Stokenchurch Dog Rescue CIO to ensure the potential home is suitable for the dog to be adopted, more information on the home check procedure can be obtained by contacting the kennels.